pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - Custom waves of certain enemies spawn at set intervals or conditions.

 # Enemies
+- **Canary**
+  - This is a giant Swarmer that spawns at the start of every mission.
+Its sole purpose is to test client desync.
+If clients cannot see a giant Swarmer or the boss health bar it creates, they are desynced and should try rejoining.
 - **Sentinel**
   - These are the bugs the Dreadnought Hiveguard summon.
 These also move 35% faster.
 - **Leech**